trungvose/angular-tetris/README.md

 ### Web Audio API

 There are many sound effects in the game such as when you press space, or left, right.
-In reality, all of the sound was reference to a single file [assets/tetris-sound.mp3][sounds].
+In reality, all of the sounds were a reference to a single file [assets/tetris-sound.mp3][sounds].

 I don't have much experience working with audio before but the Web Audio API looks very promising.
 You could do more with it.